w0rldwind/simple_ton/README.md

 /tonos-cli/data/phrase.txt - your seed phrase
 _____

-It is better to run scripts from the root directory, first allow the execution of chmod + x wallet.sh and chmod + x sw.sh
+It is better to run scripts from the root directory, first allow the execution of chmod +x wallet.sh and chmod +x sw.sh

 Everything was done quickly, there may be errors, check the log files